Create & Manage Inspections

 Selecting "incomplete" will keep the inspection marked as open in the system.
 Failing an inspection, once saved, will cause the system to ask a question.
 It will ask if a violation record should be created based on the failure.
 If the user confirms "yes", the system will take them to a new violation record.
 There, they can complete the required process.

 7. Check the Status Value box.
 Do this if inspection checklists are used.
-This allows the inspection status to update based on the checklistStatus value.
+This allows the inspection status to update based on the checklist

 8. Select the Final Flag only if the inspection record is the last one.
-This means it is the final inspection for the current record.Final flag.
+This means it is the final inspection for the current recordA checkbox for final inspection status in a checklist form with instructions.

 This flag controls several automated actions inside the system.
 One action is tracking the date and time of the final inspection.
 This date may be needed on some certificates of occupancy or similar documents.
 It may also be needed on specific inspection reports.
-The flag also controls if the system shows a warning message.
+The flag also controls whether the system shows a warning message.
 This message appears if a certificate is created before the final inspection is finished.

 Note